 Given this information, how are you supposed to know what you should pay?
 The answer is Healthcare Bluebook which calculates the “Fair Price” for medical services and surgeries based on the actual amounts health plans pay in claims.

-The Fair Price for Hip Replacement Surgery
+The Average Price of a Hip Replacement

 According to Healthcare Bluebook, hip replacement surgery can cost you anywhere between $23,203 and over $74,000.
 Anecdotally, I know a woman whose hip replacement surgery bill came to $102,000, so the range is wide.